Child and Adult Care Food Program (CACFP)

 Obesity prevention is a lifelong effort

-• CACFP should be expanded to allow the option of a third meal service.
+• USDA should expand CACFP to allow the option of a third meal service, and Congress should appropriate additional funding if required.

-• CACFP should continue streamlining program operations and paperwork to allow for easier enrollment.
+• USDA should continue streamlining CACFP program operations and paperwork to allow for easier enrollment for providers to serve as sponsors of the program.

-• CACFP should continue to fund nutrition and wellness education and program efforts.
+• USDA should ensure that CACFP can fund nutrition and wellness education and program efforts.

 Featured Studies and Resources